jschnab/systems_design/pastebin/README.md

 To store a text, users are given a [form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) where they can paste text and choose an expiration.

+Burn after reading can be implemented by:
+1. Recording whether or not a text should be burned after reading with a boolean field `burn_after_reading` in the `texts` database table.
+2. Adding a check for the `to_be_deleted` field of the `texts` database table, which should be `false` for the GET request to be satistifed.
+3. Setting `to_be_deleted` to `true` just after it is read for the first time.

+Subsequent requests for the same text will be unfulfilled, and the document will be lazily deleted during the next cleaner run.

+One caveat is that two concurrent requests for the text could be fulfilled, which can be prevented by using a database transaction, therefore locking the record for the relevant text when it marked for deletion.

 The following code is a snippet from `src/templates/html.index`:

 ```html
 <form method="post">